mages/PSRWP/PSRWP.md

 The root MSEP is similar between both methods, though the BF does return somewhat higher estimates for more recent accident years.
 However, these are coupled with somewhat higher reserve estimates, so that the reserve CoVs are generally lower for the BF model.
 In total the reserve CoV for BF is 6.4% compared with 7.1% for the ODP model.
 This reflects the influence of the prior assumptions with their relatively low (5%) CoV.

-The choice of which model (BF or ODP) to use for stochastic reserving purposes depends on the actuary’s judgement as to which is the most appropriate.
+The choice of which model (BF or ODP) to use for stochastic reserving purposes depends on the actuary's judgement as to which is the most appropriate.
 If one model is closer to that used to determine the central estimate, then this model would likely be the preferred choice for uncertainty estimation.
 Once the process and parameter error have been determined, the actuary then needs to consider whether explicit allowance should be made for model error (section [Sources of Uncertainty](#Sources of Uncertainty)).
 If such allowance is made then the model error variability would normally be combined with that from the parameter and process error and a judgementally selected distribution (e.g. a log normal) to produce a distribution of outstanding claims.
 If no allowance is required for model error, then the distribution that results from the process and parameter error may be used directly.

 ## Example 2<a name="Example 2"></a>

-The second illustrative data set is taken from Table 6 of [[LV08](#LV08)] and is an aggregate data set from Lloyd’s syndicates.
+The second illustrative data set is taken from Table 6 of [[LV08](#LV08)] and is an aggregate data set from Lloyd's syndicates.
 In [[LV08](#LV08)] Table 6 presents the paid data, and Table 7 the corresponding incurred data.
 This claims triangle is much more volatile than the first, and clearly has a long-tail.
 Consequently, it makes an interesting contrast to the first data set and is the type of business for which one might consider the Bornhuetter-Ferguson method.
 The data are shown in Table 7 8 as incremental claim amounts.

 #### Example data set 2<a name="Example data set 2"></a>